Cancer prevention: take charge of your lifestyleLifestyle modification - cancer

 - Liver cancer

-Limit your alcohol to 2 drinks per day for men and 1 drink per day for women or none at all.
+Limit your alcohol to at most 2 drinks per day for men and 1 drink per day for women.
+Better yet, don't drink alcohol at all

 Have Regular Check-ups